02

 Brochure

-Naia brochure interior — closed-loop production process
+Naia brochure interior, closed-loop production process

-The brand brochure walks buyers through Naia’s closed-loop production process — managed forests to wood pulp to cellulose acetate to fiber to finished textile — as one continuous illustrated diagram across the spread.
+The brand brochure walks buyers through Naia’s closed-loop production process (managed forests to wood pulp to cellulose acetate to fiber to finished textile) as one continuous illustrated diagram across the spread.

 Consumer collateral

-Naia™ Renew home textile roll-up banner — "Slip into a world of luxurious comfort"
+Naia™ Renew home textile roll-up banner, "Slip into a world of luxurious comfort"

 B2B technical

-Technical one-pager — heat transfer printing on Naia cellulosic fiber
+Technical one-pager, heat transfer printing on Naia cellulosic fiber

-Technical one-pagers for fabric processors — heat-transfer printing guides, dyeing instructions, fiber spec sheets.
+Technical one-pagers for fabric processors: heat-transfer printing guides, dyeing instructions, fiber spec sheets.
 Plain layout, dense data, brand recedes so the information leads.

 Trade shows

-Kingpins denim trade-show one-pager — "Transforming denim from the inside out"
+Kingpins denim trade-show one-pager, "Transforming denim from the inside out"

 Trade-show collateral for events like Kingpins denim.
-Statement headline paired with three-column blend specs — Naia™ Renew + Cotton,
+Statement headline paired with three-column blend specs (Naia™ Renew + Cotton, + Polyester, + Lyocell) for designers and sourcing teams shopping fiber for their next denim line.

 Role

-Lead designer on the brand launch and ongoing work — marketing collateral, presentations, event visuals, and technical communications across formats and audiences.
+Lead designer on the brand launch and ongoing work: marketing collateral, presentations, event visuals, and technical communications across formats and audiences.